Business Insurance for Dog Groomers: Key Takeaways

 Compare Multiple Quotes Through Different Means

 Get quotes from at least three pet service insurers using different channels.
-An independent agent who knows grooming businesses might find discounts you won't see on company websites.
-National Dog Groomers Association member rates or bundle savings for pairing general liability with animal bailee coverage.
+An independent agent who knows grooming businesses may find discounts you won't see on company websites, like National Dog Groomers Association member rates or bundle savings for pairing general liability with animal bailee coverage.
 Online tools give quick standard policy comparisons, but calling insurers directly can uncover savings for groomers with clean claims histories or documented safety protocols.

 5. 5